DFE-Digital/register-early-career-teachers/documentation/site/content/product/data-model-progress.md

 * Confusion for policy teams and takes them time too
 * Means the GIAS data needs to sometimes be manually updated in Manage ECT

+### Status ✅

+This has been addressed with an improved modelling of schools in relation to their GIAS record.

+Now we separate the data so a `School` record in our database has a `urn` field which links to a `GIAS::School` record.
+Now, when a school academises, we only need to change the `urn` in the `School` record and everything else can remain the same.

+This lets us keep a full, unmodified set of GIAS data in our database and simplifies the updating process greatly.

 ## Fields stored in incorrect tables which makes changes difficult

 Fields are stored in tables where it doesn't make sense for them to be.
 It's